New Visitor Center Combines Sustainability and Green Construction with Historic and Cultural Traditions (See our Visitor Center Photo Gallery)

 “This project is an affirmation of how far the travel and tourism industry in St. Landry Parish has come,” reflected Celeste Gomez, Director of the St. Landry Parish Tourist Commission.
 “We have identified that visitors come to St. Landry Parish to experience our traditional way of life – the ways that come naturally to us – our friendliness, our food, our music, our culture.
 This venue will allow us to better serve our visitors in telling our story and to ensure that they explore and experience all that St. Landry Parish has to offer.”

 The Visitor Center is owned by the St. Landry Parish Tourist Commission, which is appointed by the St. Landry Parish Council as directed through state legislature.
-It is funded by a state hotel occupancy tax in which 2% of the total tax is allocated for operation and expenses.
-Please see the tax chart for a more concise breakdown of the tax.
+Its construction was funded by state hotel occupancy tax generated within St. Landry Parish.
+The operation and maintenance expenses are paid with a parish hotel occupancy tax of 4%.

 ARCHITECTS: Ashe, Broussard, Weinzettle and Edward Cazayoux, FAIA of EnvironMental Designs